taruen/apertiumpp/README.md

 with two additions:

-* for each language, we will maintain a corpus of sharable texts, parallel or comparable to corpora for other languges
+* for each language, we will maintain a corpus of sharable texts, parallel or comparable to corpora for other languages

 * machine translators will have a speech recognition & speech synthesis front-ends \(based on Mozilla’s [Common